08Karthi08/ReceiptStash_HCI584/Dev Guide.md

 ## User Interaction and Flow
 The user interaction flow in ReceiptStash involves the following steps:

-The user visits the application URL and is redirected to the main application page.
+1. The user visits the application URL and is redirected to the main application page.

-The user can upload receipt images on the main application page using the "Upload Receipt" button.
+2. The user can upload receipt images on the main application page using the "Upload Receipt" button.

-After the user selects an image, the application processes it using OCR to extract text, including vendor name, date, and total amount.
+3. After the user selects an image, the application processes it using OCR to extract text, including vendor name, date, and total amount.

-If the OCR extraction succeeds, the application stores the extracted data in the database, displaying a success message.
+4. If the OCR extraction succeeds, the application stores the extracted data in the database, displaying a success message.

-The user can filter receipts by date range using the date filters provided on the main application page.
+5. The user can filter receipts by date range using the date filters provided on the main application page.

-The "View Receipts" table displays the filtered receipts, and the user can edit or delete individual receipts.
+6. The "View Receipts" table displays the filtered receipts, and the user can edit or delete individual receipts.
+7. User can download the receipts to a CSV file using the download button.

 ## Code Structure
 The main Flask application (app.py) is responsible for handling user requests and rendering templates.
 The project is organized into several modules: